Is DexCom Inc. (NASDAQ:DXCM) stock a better investment at this time?

 Sponsored

-It is also essential to consider DXCM stock ratios like the price-to-sales ratio, which is 15.29 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 163.40.
-DXCM’s price to book ratio for the most recent quarter was 23.87, resulting in an 18.00 price to cash per share for the period.
+Further, it is important to consider DXCM stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 14.16.Likewise, its price to free cash flow for the last twelve months stands at 151.33.
+DXCM’s price to book ratio for the most recent quarter was 22.68, resulting in an 16.67 price to cash per share for the period.

 How does DexCom Inc. (DXCM) stock rate among analysts?
 Buy, sell, or hold?